-Want to know what your heart disease risk is?
-Your combined results on these new tests will give you a much better—and earlier—sense of where you stand, so you can change your habits and protect your heart—while you still have time.
+Want to know your heart disease risk?
+These heart tests will give you a much better—and earlier—sense of where you stand.

 For years, cardiologists have pointed to high blood pressure, cigarette smoking, family history, and high cholesterol as the key clues that someone may be developing heart disease—the leading cause of death in the United States.
-Now, however, research led by doctors at the University of Texas Southwestern Medical Center found that a combination of five simple, newer tests is more effective in predicting cardiovascular disease than looking at the lifestyle factors alone.
-After studying a group of healthy individuals for more than ten years, the researchers found that those who scored poorly on all five tests were 20 times more likely to develop heart disease than those with good results.
-Here's what you need to know about these breakthrough tests.
+Now, however, research published in 2017 in the journal Circulation found that a combination of five simple heart tests is more effective in predicting cardiovascular disease than looking at lifestyle factors alone.
+After studying a group of healthy individuals for more than 10 years, the researchers found that those who scored poorly on all five tests were 20 times more likely to develop heart disease than those with good results.
+Here’s what you need to know about these heart tests.

 Coronary calcium scan